Fear Avoidance Predicts Persistent Pain in Young Adults With Low Back Pain: A Prospective Study

 Smith JA, Russo L, Santayana N. Fear Avoidance Predicts Persistent Pain in Young Adults With Low Back Pain: A Prospective Study.
 J Orthop Sports Phys Ther.
 2021;51(8):383-391. https://doi.org/10.2519/jospt.2021.9828

 This is a pre-copy-editing, author-produced PDF of an article accepted for publication in Journal of Orthopaedic & Sports Physical Therapy, volume 51, issue 8, in 2021 following peer review.
+This article may not exactly replicate the final published version.
 The definitive publisher-authenticated version is available online at https://doi.org/10.2519/jospt.2021.9828.